Teen shot in face while leaving her own birthday party, family says

 According to police, Keys and her boyfriend were taken to the hospital by a private vehicle.

 “My son called me,” Kennon said.
 “He’s in the house right now.
 He’s still shaken up, too.
 He’s 12.
-Then my little baby, she’s three.
+Then my little baby, she’s 3.
 She was out there.”

 “She got wires all in her mouth,” Kennon said.
 “She’s missing five teeth.
-She got a trachea in her throat.
+She got a trach(sic) in her throat.
 No child should have to go through that.”

 Kennon does not believe her daughter was the intended target and has no idea who pulled the trigger.
 She also said Keys was planning to attend nursing school, but those plans are now on hold.
 She hopes police find whoever shot her daughter.